zhouushe/notes/docs/k8s_setup.md

 ```

 ### Configure kubectl
-- Set up the admin configuration
+- Set up the kube configuration
 ```bash title="Set up the admin configuration"
 mkdir -p $HOME/.kube
 # Copy /etc/kubernetes/admin.conf from the control-plane node to $HOME/.kube/config on each worker node